etclabscore/go-orphan-tracker/README.md

 The Sqlite3 database schema is as follows:

-- `heads` This table contains block header information (height, hash, timestamp, etc.).
+- `headers` This table contains block header information (height, hash, timestamp, etc.).
   It is used to track the sidechain and uncle progress of the blockchain.
   - Entries will fill the boolean `orphan` field as `true` if they are sidechain (non-canonical) blocks.
   - Entries will fill the string `uncleBy` field with the block/header hash of the block/header recording this block as an uncle.
     The field will be empty if the block is not recorded as an uncle.
 - `txes` This table contains transactions information (hash, from, to, value, etc.).
   These transactions are contained in either an uncle and/or orphan block.
-- `head_txes` This table is a join table which relates the `txes` table to the `heads` table as a many-to-many relation.
+- `header_txes` This table is a join table which relates the `txes` table to the `headers` table as a many-to-many relation.

 Fields which are natively `common.Hash` or `common.Address` or `*big.Int` or other "specialty" fields (`BlockNonce`) are coerced to (usually) `string` or sometimes `uint64` if I'm sure they won't overflow. `common.Hash` and `common.Address` values will be stored hex-encoded, while `*big.Int` values are stored as numerical strings (via the `*big.Int.String()` method).